 Sickness and poverty

-Looking ahead, Steven has recently begun two projects: The first looks at the way disability was understood, portrayed and constructed in the period from the 1750s to the present.
+Looking ahead, Steven has recently begun four projects: The first looks at the way disability was understood, portrayed and constructed in the period from the 1750s to the present.
 Amongst other things, he asks 'Is it better for the disabled to have moral or legal rights?'
 His second project looks at the long history of benefit cheats from the 1600s to the present.
 A third and bigger project starts from the hypothesis that the central medium term outcome of Covid-19 will be the need for political elites to conduct a new conversation, and conclude a new settlement, with its welfare citizens.
 The project explores what previous moments of international welfare convergence of this sort can tell us about how that conversation can be conducted and what its outcomes might be.
 Finally, he leads a University-wide project on Nottinghamshire lace in global perspective.

 Sponsors and collaborators